Last Updated on

 You have your breakfast, lunch, and dinner.
 See Keto Recipes here.

-To help you get started with a meal plan that is low in carbs, we have come up with 3 recipes that amount to 2,500 calories.
+To help you get started with a meal plan that is low in carbs, we have come up with 3 recipes that amount to 2,500 calories per day.

-Since calories are seldom counted on the Keto diet, you have the benefit of enjoying your favorite foods.
+Since calories are seldom counted on Keto, you have the benefit of enjoying your favorite foods while still being able to have weight loss you want.

 Yes, you are allowed to enjoy a latte on Keto diet.